0xd13a/0xd13a.github.io/ctfs/seccon2016/vigenere.md

 This challenge seems simple enough, so doing it by hand is a viable option.

 In a Vigenere cipher the key is repeated in sequence during encryption (e.g. ```KEYKEYKEYKEY```).
 Because each question mark in the given plain- and ciphertext, and the key is likely a placeholder for the missing letter we can conclude that the key is 12 characters long.
-This gives use the following data to start with:
+This gives us the following data to start with:

 ```
 Plaintext:  SECCON{???????????????????????????????????}